Normalization for planar string diagrams and a quadratic equivalence algorithm: Monoidal categories and string diagrams

+In the definition above, $\Gamma$ is a topological graph and $[a,b] \times \mathbb{R}$ is a section of the plane it gets embedded into.
 We can then associate to any recumbent string diagram a corresponding morphism in the free monoidal category on the generators involved.
 This is done by breaking down a diagram into basic blocks of either generators or identities and composing them sequentially or in parallel according to how these basic blocks are laid out.
+The requirement for edges to be injective along the vertical axis ensures that there are no ``cups'' or ``caps'' which would not be interpretable without adjoints.
 The bifunctoriality equation and the associativity and unitality of compositions ensure that the resulting morphism does not depend on the order in which the blocks are composed, as shown in Figure~\ref{fig:bifunctoriality}.
 The details of this construction can be found in \cite{joyal1988planar,joyal1991geometry}.

 The main result establishing the usefulness of string diagrams is the invariance of the interpretation as a morphism up to topological deformations.